 Don’t Miss Any Deadlines

-Deadline dates are not flexible and parents must turn in money to their daughter’s Troop Fall Financial Literacy Program Manager for the products ordered.
+Deadline dates (see 2014 Fall Program Dates) are not flexible and parents must turn in money to their daughter’s Troop Fall Financial Literacy Program Manager for the products ordered.
 Please meet the schedule as outlined by the troop.
 Failure to pay will result in Girl Scouts of Montana and Wyoming initiating collection efforts on behalf of the troop, up to and including, taking legal action to collect outstanding funds

 - Easy option – every girl can participate and there is no selling involved